17th – 24th March

 The coast is not generally one of high cliffs; instead the land meets the sea gently, in a series of sandy bays, broad beaches and extensive dune systems.
 The castles stand on the rare craggy outcrops, forming architectural focal points in a landscape of great openness and space.
 Each one is unique: Bamburgh is intact and probably the county’s most spectacular fortress, dominating the picturesque village of the same name; Dunstanburgh and Warkworth castles are ruins but this enhances rather than diminishes their photographic appeal.

-We will be based at Embleton, just to the north of Dunstanburgh Castle.
-Giant dunes of apricot coloured sand, clothed in marram grass, form a barrier between sea and land.
-Below the stark remains of the castle, black cannonball sized boulders fill the shoreline.
+We will be based at beautiful Brunton House, just ten minutes from the coast at Embleton.
+Here, giant dunes of apricot coloured sand, clothed in marram grass, form a barrier between sea and land.
+Below the stark remains of the Dunstanburgh Castle, black cannonball sized boulders fill the shoreline.
 These provide fascinating subjects in themselves, as well as spectacular foregrounds for one of England’s most atmospheric ruins.

 A twenty minute drive north from our base lies the vast tidal flats of Budle Bay, another incomparable sunrise and sunset location.
 It's a wonderful wide open space with distant views of the castle at Holy Island and the Farne Islands - home to countless seabirds and made famous by Grace Darling's heroic rescue in an open row boat.